 Baskets and Bins for Organization

 Use baskets and bins to keep smaller items tidy and within reach.
 This method is a personal favorite for adding texture and warmth to the space.
+They also pair perfectly with kitchen wire shelving to maximize your storage.

 Create Zones for Functionality